Key Takeaways

 Chronic anger frequently accompanies other mental health conditions, sometimes serving as a symptom rather than the core issue.
 Depression, anxiety disorders, PTSD, ADHD, and bipolar disorder can all manifest with increased irritability and anger.

-Understanding the relationship between chronic anger and other mental health conditions allows for more effective, targeted interventions.
+Understanding the relationship between an anger disorder and other mental health conditions allows for more effective, targeted interventions.

 Physical Symptoms